kristithrasher/ElectionAnalysis/README.md

 # Election_Analysis

 ## Project Overview
-Tom a Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.
-Tom's manager wants to know if we can automate it and use python instead of Exel.
-Our job is to generate a vote count report to certify this us congressional race.
+Tom a Colorado Board of Elections employee has been asked to perform an election audit.
+Tom's manager wants to know if we can help Tom use python instead of Exel to automate it.
+Our job is to generate a vote count report to certify this U.S. congressional race.
+The following are the tasks that we were asked to perform.

 1. Calculate the total number of votes cast.
 2. Get a couplete list of candidates who received votes.